camping-packing-list

 The Tent

-You want to pack your tent or tents, but you’ll also need to pack a sheet or cloth for the ground.
-You can place the tent over one to prevent it from being directly on top of the ground.
-You can place one in the seating area right outside the tent as well.
+You want to pack your tent or tents, but you’ll also need to pack a sheet of cloth for the ground.
+You can place the tent over one to prevent it from touching the ground.
+You can also place one in the seating area right outside the tent.

 You should also bring a tarp to hang over the tent in case of rain.
 This will also provide shade.